sectore/exify/README.md

 ### What happens to my original images?

 Original images will be unchanged.
-All changes will be saved as a new image prefixed with `exify_`.
+All changes will be saved as a new image prefixed with `exify-`.

 ### How does `exify` work?